Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-ios.md

 **Target&nbsp;: ** everyone, especially people with visual and/or motor impairments.
 **When&nbsp;: ** as of design and during development.

-**Description&nbsp;: **

-The screen orientation mustn't impact the access of an application content.
+**Description&nbsp;: ** the screen orientation mustn't impact the access of an application content.
 </br>It's highly recommended to :
 - **Implement both the portrait and the landscape modes** to be easily toggled by the user if it doesn't go against some functional constraints of the application itself (`serious game` for instance).
 - Provide for iPad screen sizes in order to facilitate reading and gestures.